Class DoublyLinkedList<E, R>

 Returns boolean

-The push method is returning a boolean value, true.
+The push method is returning a boolean value, specifically true.

 • Time Complexity: O(n) Space Complexity: O(1)